PaulchauvinAI/website-blocker/README.md

 # website-blocker
-Chrome Extension to block distracting websites during your work hours
+Chrome Extension to block distracting websites during your working hours to stay focused.

+### Contributions

+New features welcome!
+Submit a pull request or open an issue.